Michel Peiry: Murders

 Another victim, the young Vincent, was found burned in March 1987.
-Links were with Pierre Chanal, but never proven.
-Peiry was suspected in the so-called Mourmelon disappearance case, especially since between 1980 and 1987, Peiry frequented the military zones of northern France, and the Valdahon camp in Doubs near the Swiss border.
+There were apparent similarities with the Pierre Chanal modus operandi, but this was never proven conclusively.
+Peiry was suspected in the so-called Mourmelon disappearance case, especially since between 1980 and 1987, Peiry frequented the military zones of northern France and the Valdahon camp in Doubs near the Swiss border.
 Due to a lack of evidence, this lead was abandoned in 1990.

-A month later, on April 16, 1987, a young Frenchman became his ninth victim, in the Como region of Italy.
-Peiry confessed to his murder, but then retracted the confession.
-Finally, on April 24, 1987, he attacked his last victim, a young man named Thomas, who survived.
+A month later, on 16 April 1987, a young Frenchman became his ninth victim, in the Como region of Italy.
+Peiry confessed to his murder but then retracted the confession.
+Finally, on 24 April 1987, he attacked his last victim, a young man named Thomas, who survived.

-Michel Peiry was arrested on May 1, 1987 while doing his military service in the canton of Bern, and was subsequently sentenced to life imprisonment by the court.
+Michel Peiry was arrested on 1 May 1987 while doing his military service in the canton of Bern, and was subsequently sentenced to life imprisonment by the court.

 Peiry was arrested a few days after the disappearance of 19-year-old Patrick Gache, a conscript of the 4th Regiment of Dragoons Mourmelon.
 No investigation or evidence could be established.
-In July 1988, Pierre Chanal was arrested in Dijon during a flagrant rape of Hungarian tourist.
-He worked as a sergeant at the Valdahon military camp in Franche-Comté between 1965 and 1977 for the 30th Regiment of Dragoons, regularly taking part in tank maneuvers around the camp.
+In July 1988, Pierre Chanal was arrested in Dijon during the flagrant rape of a Hungarian tourist.
+He worked as a sergeant at the Valdahon military camp in Franche-Comté between 1965 and 1977 for the 30th Regiment of Dragoons, regularly taking part in tank manoeuvres around the camp.
 Between 1999 and 2000, a survey of the gendarmes in Besançon established that two soldiers had disappeared between 1975 and 1977 in Valdahon.
 However, no connection could be made to either Peiry or Chanal.